Ban Wang

-Ban Wang (born 1957) is an American academic and an author.
-He is the William Haas Endowed Chair in Chinese studies as well as a professor in Chinese and comparative literature at Stanford University.
+Ban Wang (born 1957) is a Chinese-American sinologist.
+He is the William Haas Professor in Chinese Studies at Stanford University, where he is also a professor of Chinese literature.

 Life

-Born in Xiamen, Fujian, Wang earned a BA in English literature in 1982 followed by an MA in English literature in 1985, both from Beijing Foreign Studies University.
-He moved to the United States in 1988, and pursued for a PhD in comparative literature at the University of Iowa.
-He then transferred to University of California, Los Angeles in 1990, and obtained a PhD in comparative literature in 1993.
+Born in Xiamen, Fujian, Wang graduated from Beijing Foreign Studies University with a B.A. in English literature in 1982 and an M.A. in English literature in 1985.
+He moved to the United States in 1988, and pursued a doctorate in comparative literature at the University of Iowa.
+He then transferred to University of California, Los Angeles, in 1990, earning a Ph.D. in comparative literature in 1993.

 Wang began his academic career in 1993 at the Stony Brook State University of New York, serving as an assistant professor of comparative studies until 1998.
 He then advanced to the position of associate professor in comparative studies at the same institution from 1998 to 2000.
 He transferred to Rutgers University, and held a professorship in Asian and comparative literature from 2004 to 2007.
 Since 2007, he has been a professor of Chinese and comparative literature and holds the William Haas Endowed Chair in Chinese Studies at Stanford University.

 Academics

-Wang is most known for his works on comparative literature and Chinese studies.
+Wang is known for his works on comparative literature and Chinese studies.
 Among his authored works are his publications in academic journals, including Journal of Modern Chinese Literature as well as books such as The Sublime Figure of History: Aesthetics and Politics in Twentieth-Century and China in the World: Culture, Politics, and World Vision.
 Wang has held the position of Editor-in-chief for Chinese Literature Series with Palgrave and Brill Presses.